Accounting Degrees, Schools & Resources Online

 All accounting students will need to take specific courses, such as accounting basics, information systems, managerial accounting, economics, financial reporting, forensic accounting, payroll administration and cost accounting.
 Other possible coursework includes international business, regression analysis, forecasting, tax law, business law for accounting, income taxation, financial statements, mergers and acquisitions, compensation and bankruptcy.

-Career Opportunities In Accounting
+What Are The Best Career Opportunities In Accounting?

 Accountants have a wide range of occupations to choose from, whether it is in a specialized field of accountancy or in a general area of business.
 Loan officers, bank officers, underwriters, tax collectors and actuaries are all well-paying jobs.
 Other careers include FBI agents, commodities traders, IRS investigators, securities brokers or chief financial officers.